Data Workflow Using R: Sogang University Workshop, 2023 Fall

 II.
 What If I Have Coding Questions?
 What If Something is Not Working?

-Before you start Googling or seeking help:
+Before you start seeking help:

 - Take a deep breath and accept that learning to debug is (highly likely) a painful, grueling process that has a steep learning curve.
-You will likely have to go through many frustrated minutes, hours, or even days!
+You will likely have to go through many frustrating minutes, hours, or even days!
 It gets better, but with some heavy investment.

-- Create a Stack Overflow account.
+- (Slightly outdated advice now) Create a Stack Overflow account.

 - It will help you leave a trail of what worked for you, in terms of upvotes and bookmarks.